qiaott/HAN/README.md

 ## Cite

-We would be very appreciate if you cite our work.
+We would be very appreciate if you cite our work:
+@inproceedings{qiao2018exploring,
+  title={Exploring human-like attention supervision in visual question answering},
+  author={Qiao, Tingting and Dong, Jianfeng and Xu, Duanqing},
+  booktitle={Thirty-Second AAAI Conference on Artificial Intelligence},
+  year={2018}
+}